apache/activemq-artemis/docs/user-manual/en/ha.md

 server and try to "fail-back".
-Since this is a remote replication scenario, the "starting live" will have to synchronize its data with the server running with its ID, once they are in sync, it will request the other server (which it assumes it is a back that has assumed its duties) to shutdown for it to take over.
-This is necessary because otherwise the live server has no means to know whether there was a fail-over or not, and if there was if the server that took its duties is still running or not.
+Since this is a remote replication scenario, the "starting live" will have to synchronize its data with the server running with its ID, once they are in sync, it will request the other server (which it assumes it is a backup that has assumed its duties) to shutdown, for it to take over.
+This is necessary because otherwise the live server has no means to know whether there was a fail-over or not, and if there was, if the server that took its duties is still running or not.
 To configure this option at your `broker.xml` configuration file as follows, for classic replication: